Justin-io/My-Portfolio/README.md

 3.  **NO COMMERCIAL USE**: This code may not be used, sold, or integrated into any commercial product, template, or service.

 ### ⚖️ LEGAL NOTICE
 This project represents the intellectual property of the author.
-Any unauthorized use, reproduction, cloning, or distribution of this code—in whole or in part—for personal representation or commercial gain is a direct violation of copyright laws.
+Any unauthorized use, reproduction, cloning, or distribution of this code in whole or in part for personal representation or commercial gain is a direct violation of copyright laws.

 **Violators will face legal consequences.**